code-423n4/2023-01-rabbithole-findings/data/brevis-Q.md

 *where again the variables `questId_` and `tokenId_` are placeholders for the actual values.*

-Then, to check how it renders, we can utilize an online SVG viewer like [https://www.svgviewer.dev/](https://www.svgviewer.dev/).
+Then, to check how it actually renders, an online SVG viewer like [https://www.svgviewer.dev/](https://www.svgviewer.dev/) can be utilized.

 Here is the respective screenshot: